-"I am so clever that sometimes I don't understand a single word of what I am saying."
-Oscar Wilde that; opportunities, both for our company and for our customers.
+The pandemic has taught us many ways of working smarter.
+We have learned to harness new digital tools to facilitate everyday life.
+I think we've adopted an inquiring and structured approach to new opportunities and recognised them as just that; opportunities, both for our company and for our customers.
 Our behaviours are clearly changing, both in terms of travel and work habits.
 We are seeing more remote working, while business travel for certain types of meetings is decreasing and being replaced by online meetings.
 I'm also aware that over the past year we have learned to appreciate what the office means for us as individuals and for companies.
-We tend to say something good always comes from something bad, and in this case it's actually true, particularly in two areas.
-The pandemic has sped things up; we have guickly learned to work more flexibly and remotely, and to make use of digital technology for our meetings.
+We tend to say that something good always comes from something bad, and in this case it's actually true, particularly in two areas.
+The pandemic has sped things up; we have quickly learned to work more flexibly and remotely, and to make use of digital technology for our meetings.
 The extent to which we can and want to work from home is determined by what's best for a company and its employees.